 Motivation plays an important role in how spending time alone helps with well-being.
-A study attempting to tease out motivation confirms an intuitive insight.
+A study attempting to tease out motivation confirms an intuitive insight – intentional solitude is good, forced is bad.
 For adolescents (10-18 y/o) and emerging adults (18-25 y/o), seeking solitude because of external reasons is associated with social anxiety, depressive symptoms, and loneliness but seeking it for self-determined intrinsic reasons is associated with improved well-being.
-When people justify solitude because they have no other option or they are dissatisfied with their options, alone-time can turn into loneliness.
+When people justify solitude and social distancing because they have no other option or they are dissatisfied with their options, alone-time can turn into loneliness.
 And when people travel solo or go out to clear their mind because they want to, alone-time can have a positive impact on mental health.

 College students who feel like they don’t belong may benefit from solitude if they autonomously seek alone-time.
 A short longitudinal research on Canadian and American students suggests that intrinsically motivated alone-time is linked to high self-esteem, a greater sense of relatedness, and lesser loneliness.
 The results of their study also showed that the positive effect of solitary time is more pronounced for students whose parents endorse and encourage independence.
 This supports the idea that spending time alone and wanting to be alone doesn’t necessarily point to mental health issues.

 A relatively understudied and newly conceptualized phenomenon is Aloneliness – the negative feeling about not spending enough time by yourself.
-Aloneliness comes with an unmet want of solitude.
+Aloneliness comes with an unmet want of solitude – A raw dissatisfaction with the amount of time spent alone.
 People often express the intent and the motivation to spend quality time by themselves but external reasons often interfere and make it difficult to act on me-time.
 In a series of 4 studies, researchers established this new concept as a possible explanation for how solitude affects well-being and mental health.

 Social interactions (and the lack thereof) affect emotions in another unique way.
 Researchers argue that social interactions create a feedback loop with the initial emotional state which may amplify the emotion as we socialize.
 In a way, this explains why solitude reduces the intensity of emotions – the feedback mechanism is cut off.

 When it comes to social media detox, the benefits can’t be easily teased out.
-A study done on 130 college students showed that there is no effect of social media abstinence on well-being.
-This is counterintuitive because deleting social media apps is a common strategy to seek solitude.
-However, in their experiment which tested social media abstinence for upto 4 weeks, participants were asked to abstain for the sake of research.
+A study done on 130 college students suggests that there is no effect of social media abstinence on well-being.
+This is counterintuitive because deleting social media apps is a common strategy to seek solitude and distance yourself from pseudo-social aspects.
+However, in their experiment which tested social media abstinence for up to 4 weeks, participants were asked to abstain for the sake of research.
 Based on previous findings, the self-motivated intention to seek solitude is the key factor in creating positive effects of detox.
 This core aspect was not addressed.
-So, perhaps, unless a person is truly motivated for self-determined reasons, social media detox might have relationship with mental health & well-being.
+So, perhaps, unless a person is truly motivated for self-determined reasons, social media detox and social distancing might have a relationship with mental health & well-being.